 Consider the following table to match microscope types with common home uses:

-Remember, your interests may evolve over time.
+Remember, your interests may evolve.
 If you’re unsure about your long-term needs, consider a microscope that offers flexibility or the ability to add accessories later.

 3. Magnification Power